 Amarone della Valpolicella classico DOCG

 It is extremely popular and at the top of many people's list of enthusiasts, the opulent northern Italian from Veneto.
-No wonder, a good Amarone della Valpolicella classico DOCG offers a lot of red wine: Intense fruit, spices, chocolate and tart tannins, exuberant, concentrated fruit.
+No wonder, a good Amarone della Valpolicella classico DOCG also offers a lot of red wine: Intense fruit, spices, chocolate and tart tannins, exuberant, concentrated fruit.
 In addition, ripe acidity, a creamy structure, a high volume of alcohol.
 All this combines in a fascinating arc of tension.
 Complex, powerful and elegant.